 Viewing Your Folders

 When you open your Vault, your Folders may be partially or fully collapsed.
-Select the Expand All folder (red outline) or the Collapse All folder (blue outline) to simultaneously expand or collapse all of your folders within your Vault to view all sites:
+Select the Expand All / Collapse All button to simultaneously expand or collapse all of your folders within your Vault to view all sites:

 If you only wish to view one folder, click on the folder name to expand it: